ionic-team/ionic-docs/docs/api/button.md

 ## Expand

 This property lets you specify how wide the button should be.
-By default, buttons are inline blocks, but setting this property will change the button to a full-width block element.
+By default, buttons have `display: inline-block`, but setting this property will change the button to a full-width element with `display: block`.

 import Expand from '@site/static/usage/button/expand/index.md';